chef/automate/components/automate-chef-io/content/docs/OAuth.md

 If you are using a certificate signed by a trusted certificate authority instead of the default certificate, you can provide Builder with the root certificate authority for the signed certificate.

-Further explanation on how to configure Builder to authenticate via Chef Automate can be found [here](https://github.com/habitat-sh/on-prem-builder).
+For more information, check out this further explanation on how to [configure Builder to authenticate via Chef Automate]((https://github.com/habitat-sh/on-prem-builder).